jovicigor/SongRecommender-Clojure/README.md

 ## Overview
 This library is a central component of a Song Recommender application (https://github.com/Igor-Jovic/SongRecommenderWeb).
 It implements few core algorithms:
-1. K-means algorithm - which is used for clustering (grouping) songs.
+1. K-means algorithm - used for clustering (grouping) songs.
 2. Various similarity measures - Euclidean distance, Euclidean similarity, Jaccard Similarity...

 The dataset of around 750.000 songs can be found on https://drive.google.com/file/d/0B3MZlBNxyLNubEF4bnJSOWozUm8/view?usp=sharing and it consists of features described in the table below.